-- Chair of the Program Committee: Sylvia Lovegren (Toronto, Ontario): Sylvia has been a member of the CHC since moving to Canada ten years ago.
+- Chair of the Program Committee: Sylvia Lovegren (Toronto): Sylvia has been a member of the CHC since moving to Canada ten years ago.
 She has written two books: Fashionable Food, Seven Decades of Food Fads and Melon: A Global History—both available through University of Chicago Press—and contributed a number of entries in the Oxford Encyclopedia of American Food.
 She has served on the Board of CHC for a number of years, first as Secretary, and then as Treasurer.
 She is still humbled by how much there is to learn about Canadian food history.

 Other Board Positions